jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ### Example #1: Request | `XSLT TRANSFORMATION - BEFORE XSD`: adding a Tag in XML request by using XSLT

-The plugin applies a XSLT Transformation on XML request **before** the XSD Validation.
+The plugin applies an XSLT Transformation on XML request **before** the XSD Validation.
 In this example the XSLT **adds the value ```<intB>8</intB>```** which will not be present in the request.

 Add `soap-xml-request-handling` plugin and configure the plugin with: